Hitman (2014 film)

 Hitman is a 2014 Dhallywood film directed by Wazed Ali Sumon. starring Shakib Khan and Apu Biswas in lead roles, while Misha Sawdagar, Joy Chowdhury, and Shirin Shila play other pivotal roles.
 The film was released on 6 October 2014 of Eid-ul-Adha in 119 screens.

 The film is a remake of 2012 Tamil blockbuster film Vettai.

 Plot

-Hitman is a powerful story of two siblings, Rana and Shuvo, who are very different from each other.
-Their father was a police constable but after his death, Shuvo assumes the same duty.
-Due to his lack of bravery, Shuvo finds it difficult to fight crime.
-It is in these times that Rana, who is not a cop, steps up and assists his elder brother.
-As Shuvo wins many of his brother's battles with crime, the accolades are showered onto Shuvo to an extent that he is promoted as the Superintendent of Police.
-The turning point in the story arises when Shuvo is caught off guard and brutally thrashed.
-It now becomes imperative for Rana to build his brothers courage to face his fears and overcome them.
-From this point onwards, we see Shuvo stand tall and brave and how, he along with Rana, tackles the villains who are out to hunt them down.
+After Shuvo's father's death, Shuvo assumes the same duty of police constable.
+Due to his lack of bravery, Shuvo struggles to fight crime but his best friend, Rana, steps up and assists his best friend.
+As Shuvo wins many of Rana's battles with crime, the accolades are showered onto Shuvo to an extent that he is promoted as the Superintendent of Police.
+Suddenly, Shuvo is caught off guard and brutally thrashed.
+It becomes imperative for Rana to build his friend's courage to face his fears and overcome them.
+From this, Shuvo stands tall and brave.
+Him and Rana now tackle the villains who are out to hunt them down together.